MaheepChaudhary/Computer-Vision/README.md

 # OpenCV
-Here are some programs manipulating images using OpenCV
+Here are some programs of manipulating images for our use using OpenCV